EldritchElli/SDW/Core.md

 **Sleep**

-Tags: Hours 8; Cleanse Exhausted; Suffer Exhausted.
+Tags: Hours 8; Cleanse Exhausted;  Exhausted.

 you must sleep after performing 12 hours of activities or you became Exhausted.